cakephp/docs/en/console-and-shells.rst

 PHP provides a CLI client that makes interfacing with your file system and applications much smoother.
 The CakePHP console provides a framework for creating shell scripts.
-The Console uses a dispatcher-type setup to load a shell or task, and hand it its parameters.
+The Console uses a dispatcher-type setup to load a shell or task, and provide its parameters.

 .. note::